Germany in the Eurovision Song Contest 2014

-Germany participated in the Eurovision Song Contest 2014 with the song "Is It Right", written by Elżbieta Steinmetz, Frank Kretschmer and Adam Kesselhaut.
-The song was performed by Elaiza.
+Germany was represented at the Eurovision Song Contest 2014 with the song "Is It Right", written by Elżbieta Steinmetz, Frank Kretschmer and Adam Kesselhaut, and performed by Elaiza.
 The German entry for the 2014 contest in Copenhagen, Denmark was selected through the national final Unser Song für Dänemark, organised by the German broadcaster ARD in collaboration with Norddeutscher Rundfunk (NDR).
-The national final included a Club Concert wildcard round which took place on 27 February 2014 and featured ten undiscovered artists.
-Gaining 23.6% of the public vote, Elaiza was selected to compete in the final alongside seven established acts which took place on 13 March 2014 with the winner being selected through three rounds of public voting.
-"Is It Right" performed by Elaiza was selected as the German entry for Copenhagen after placing among the top four during the first round of voting, among the top two during the second round of voting and ultimately gaining 55% of the vote in the third round.
+The national final took place on 13 March 2014 and featured eight competing acts, one of which was selected through a Club Concert wildcard round.
+The winner was selected through three rounds of public televoting, and "Is It Right" performed by Elaiza was selected as the German entry for Copenhagen after gaining 55% of the votes in the third round.

 As a member of the "Big Five", Germany automatically qualified to compete in the final of the Eurovision Song Contest.
 Performing in position 12, Germany placed eighteenth out of the 26 participating countries with 39 points.